 When we come together and share our stories, it reminds us we’re not alone and opens our heart to new possibilities.
 No effort required.

 You’ve got this and you matter.
 As do we all.

 There are several ways you can join the discussion and hear the real experiences of creatives and entrepreneurs who bravely share their own turning point journeys from a life that felt wrong to them, to one where they live more on their terms and feel happier in their own skin.

-As well as me, you'll be hearing from an eclectic and inspiring gathering of soulful creatives and entrepreneurs, all contributing to a brighter world, including: Amanda Jackson, Deri Llewellyn-Davies, Dr Andrea Pennington, Eli Trier, Esther Nagle, Faith Canter, Gemma Gosden, Jenny Kovacs, Jo Gifford, Kamran Bedi, Kindy Kaur, Kitty Waters, Lara Waldman, Lesley Pyne, Linda Anderson, Lisa Pascoe, Miriam Linderman, Sarah Swanton, Sharon Woodcock and me!!
+As well as me, you will hear from an eclectic and inspiring gathering of soulful creatives and entrepreneurs, all contributing to a brighter world, including: Amanda Jackson, Deri Llewellyn-Davies, Dr Andrea Pennington, Eli Trier, Esther Nagle, Faith Canter, Gemma Gosden, Jenny Kovacs, Kamran Bedi, Kindy Kaur, Kitty Waters, Lara Waldman, Lesley Pyne, Linda Anderson, Lisa Pascoe, Miriam Linderman, Sarah Swanton, Sharon Woodcock and me!!

-This project would not be happening without help from the wonderful Eli Trier, who first introduced me to community projects by inviting me to contribute to one of hers.
+This project would not have happened without help from the wonderful Eli Trier, who first introduced me to community projects by inviting me to contribute to one of hers.
 She now specialises in helping others create communities in an aligned, ethical way.
 Find out more about Eli's magical work here.

 I am creating resources to support you and our small soulful community during these strange times of soul awakening.
 Click below to join us.